gvaartjes/highcharts-declarations-documentation/README.md

 });
 ```

-## Solving Problems: Reporting Bugs
+### Solving Problems: Reporting Bugs
 The TypeScript declarations for Highcharts are in a beta state, where they can be used in production, but might break existing code with future type updates.
 In these cases only small modifications to types will be necessary.
-If you found something in TypeScript that is not working like in our [documentation](https://api.highcharts.com/) or [Demos](https://www.highcharts.com/demo), you should take a look at our
+If you found something in TypeScript that is not working like in our [documentation](https://api.highcharts.com/) or [demos](https://www.highcharts.com/demo), you can create an [issue report](https://github.com/highcharts/highcharts/issues) to let us know about it.

-## Advanced: Extending Highcharts in TypeScript
+## Extending Highcharts in TypeScript
 The Highcharts libraries come with a huge amount of possibilities right out of the box, but sometimes you need something special and like to customize you chart with more than some options.
 Extending Highcharts is easy as well and teaching TypeScript about it, too.

-### To Do
+### Steps
 - Set proper types for your extensions
 - Declare additional interfaces with your extensions to the Highcharts namespace
 - Make use of existing [Highcharts types](https://api.highcharts.com/class-reference/Highcharts) and [interfaces](https://api.highcharts.com/class-reference/Highcharts.Dictionary_T_)